cbillowes/tungstensaurus/docs/quest/choose-language.md

 ### PHP

-PHP is a server-side scripting language widely used for web development.
+PHP, the backstage maestro of web development, emerges as a server-side scripting virtuoso, orchestrating the symphony of the internet.

-It is embedded in HTML code and executed on the server, generating dynamic web pages.
+Widely embedded in HTML code and taking center stage on the server, PHP gracefully dances through the digital curtain, generating dynamic web pages with a flick of its scripting wand.

-PHP is known for its ease of integration with databases, making it a popular choice for building dynamic and database-driven websites.
+Celebrated for its seamless integration with databases, PHP dons the crown as a popular choice for building dynamic and database-driven websites, turning the static canvas of the web into a vibrant, ever-changing masterpiece.
+It's the unsung hero working behind the scenes, transforming code into a visual spectacle for online audiences.

 ```php
 <?php